 The CRML model is then translated into standard Modelica code which can be compiled with the OpenModelica compiler (4).
 Since during the simulation a new event can trigger the creation of new periods with associated equations, the work from WP3 on multi-mode models will be used to provide support for the creation of new objects (dynamic data-structures).
 This support is currently being implemented in the prototype Julia-based Modelica compiler.
 Later on, work on dynamic recompilation will be integrated for improved handling of sets (5).

-The requirement model can then be co-simulated with other models in Modelica directly (6) or exported as an FMI unit and used for co-simulation via the OMSimulator (7) developed in the ITEA OPENCPS project.
+The requirement model can then be co-simulated with other models in Modelica directly (6) or exported as an FMI unit and used for co-simulation via the OMSimulator (7) developed in the ITEA3 OPENCPS project.

 References

-Provide reference list here.
-Use reference numbers in brackets [nn] listed in order of appearance, or apply alphabetically ordered Author-date referencing.

 Benedek Horváth, Bence Graics, Ákos Hajdu, Zoltán Micskei, Vince Molnár, István Ráth, Luigi Andolfato, Ivan Gomes, and Robert Karban.
 2020.
 Model checking as a service: Towards pragmatic hidden formal methods.
 In Proceedings of the 23rd ACM/IEEE International Conference on Model Driven Engineering Languages and Systems: Companion Proceedings (MODELS '20).
 Association for Computing Machinery, New York, NY, USA, Article 37, 1–5.

 Vince Molnár, Bence Graics, András Vörös, István Majzik, Dániel Varró.
 The Gamma statechart composition framework: Design, verification and code generation for component-based reactive systems.
 ICSE (Companion Volume) 2018: 113-116